 Winchester Training College

-In completing the work for many of those who attended Winchester training College, it has been hard to establish the reason for deciding to become a teacher.
-Quite often the back ground of the individual does not follow a pattern with attendees of the college coming from a range of social backgrounds.
-In 1913 Dick arrived at Winchester Training College and began his two year course, which would have ultimately lead to his qualifying as a teacher.
+In 1913 Dick arrived at Winchester Training College and began his two-year course, which would have ultimately led to his qualifying as a teacher.
 He would have completed only one year before war was declared.

 From Winchester to War

-In May 1916 Dick was admitted to 1/4th Northern General Hospital in Lincoln, from Brocton Camp on Cannock Chase, with a large polyp obstructing his left nasal passage.
-A medical board convened on 6th June 1916 decided that there was no indication that an operation was necessary and that his condition was improving under treatment.
+On 29th May 1916, Dick was admitted to 1/4th Northern General Hospital in Lincoln, from Brocton Camp, with a large polyp obstructing his left nasal passage.
+A medical board convened on 16th June 1916 decided that there was no indication that an operation was necessary and that his condition was improving under treatment.
 It was recommended that he be allowed sick leave for a month.
 By the 22nd July 1916 he was declared fit for General Service when the medical board re-examined his case.

-Dick was posted to the 17th Manchester Regiment, when is yet to be established, but we know that from the Medal Record card that he entered the Western Front in August 1916.
-The date is relevant as it shows that he was a part of the replacement units sent in after the massive losses in the early days of the Somme offensive.
+On return, Dick was posted to the 17th Manchester Regiment and his Medal Index Card shows that he entered the Western Front in August 1916.
+The date is significant: it shows that he was a part of the replacement units sent in after the massive losses in the early days of the Somme offensive.

-The 17th Manchesters were assigned to the 30th Division whilst in training at Belton Park in April 1915, and when they arrived in France they were still part of the same Division.
+The 17th Manchesters on arrival in France were still part of the 30th Division.
 They were moved to the Somme area to be part of the reserve and to be used as needed as the offensive developed.
-The more that this offensive is studied the more it becomes apparent that the logistics behind the whole push were enormous and the number of men and weapons involved on an industrial scale.
-Impressions of a mincing machine swallowing up soldiers in a fashion never been seen before on both sides is justified but the sheer scale of the action is monumental.
+The logistics behind the Somme offensive were enormous; the number of men and weapons involved was on a titanic scale, with losses swallowing up soldiers in a fashion never been seen before on both sides.

-It is into this cauldron that Dick found himself entering.
-The Battle of Le Transloy was the last offensive of the Fourth Army of the British Expeditionary Force (BEF) in the 1916 Battle of the Somme in France.
-The soldiers of the British, French and German armies endured miserable conditions, in which the Germans were able to keep going in the knowledge that the onset of winter would end the Somme offensive, despite the many extra casualties caused by illness.
+Dick found himself embroiled in the Battle of Le Transloy”the last offensive of the Fourth Army of the British Expeditionary Force (BEF) in the 1916 Battle of the Somme.
+The soldiers of the British, French and German armies endured miserable conditions.
+The German command knew they had to weather the onslaught until the onset of winter would end the Somme offensive.
 The British and French benefitted from superior numbers, which enabled the Allied Commanders to relieve divisions after shorter periods in the line.
-Persisting in such an offensive has subsequently given rise to criticism of the Allied Commanders but in putting the British share of the battle into the context of strategic subordination to French wishes, it shows Joffre’s general Allied offensive and the continuation of French attacks south of Le Transloy, which had to be supported by British operations.
+Persisting in such an offensive has subsequently given rise to criticism of the Allied Commanders but the British losses in the battle are in the wider context of strategic subordination to French wishes to support their attacks south of Le Transloy.

 Thiepval pre 1929 from the Silent Cities 1st Edition by Sidney C Hurst P.A.S.I Methuen and Co, London